frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/setting-company-sales-goal.md

 **Defining and achieving sales goals/targets can help your company reach new goals and increase revenue.**

-1. Monthly sales targets can be set for a company via the Company master.
+1. Monthly sales targets can be set for a Company via the Company master under the Sales Settings section.
 By default, the Company master dashboard displays month-wise past sales stats.

     <img class="screenshot" alt="Sales Graph" src="{{docs_base_url}}/assets/img/sales_goal/sales_history_graph.png">